 Strategic planning leads entrepreneurs to anticipate future challenges and be ready to respond to them.
 It gives them the ability to pivot when faced with extreme environmental conditions.
 For example, the current Covid-19 pandemic is forcing businesses to create new business models that respond to the new reality of social distancing and curtailed travel.

 It will be a long time before the world returns to business as usual.
-But companies that are adept at planning, anticipating change, and responding to them quickly will survive.
-Others, without having developed resilience through strategic planning, will be left by the wayside.
+But companies that are adept at planning, anticipating change, and quickly responding to them will survive.
+Businesses that haven’t invested in strategic planning will likely lack the resilience needed and will be left by the wayside.

 Which side do you want to be on?